 Activity Based Funding

-IHPA will play a pivotal role in ABF through the key functions, outlined in the National Health Reform Agreement (NHRA).
-These functions are outlined in section B3 of the NHRA:
+IHPA plays a pivotal role in ABF through the key functions, outlined in section B3 of the National Health Reform Agreement.

 The building blocks required for an ABF system are:

 Activity Based Funding—Education toolsIHPA has an important role in the development of national training resources for ABF.
 The National educational resources helps explain ABF concepts to the health sector and the general public.

 Impact of New Health Technology FrameworkIHPA has developed an Impact of New Health Technology Framework.
 The objective of the Framework is to outline the process by which IHPA, through its Clinical Advisory Committee will monitor and review the impact of new technologies on the existing classifications in order to accurately account for it in the pricing of public hospital services.

 Assessment of Legitimate and Unavoidable Cost Variations Framework